Summer semester 2022: First EuroTeQ Collider at TUM

 What is the waste challenge?

 The challenge focused on the topic of Digital Waste.
 Frankly, most of our team members were new to this concept.
-What was especially curious to us, as a team made up out of students interested in sustainable development who are fully immersed in the digital world, had little knowledge about the impact of digital waste.
+What was especially curious to us, as a team made up of students interested in sustainable development who are fully immersed in the digital world, was our limited knowledge about the impact of digital waste.
 This showed us that more awareness on this topic was a worthwhile direction to discover.

-We started with understanding the carbon footprint of our daily digital life and wanted to make a solution that would be simple and effective for creating more awareness about the issue and also develop a mobile application to help people figure out their digital footprint and give suggestions to reduce it.
-We also explored other issues of tge digital era and we hope the digital waste reduction and other targets for a new digital era would inspire creation of a new SDG 18.
+We began by understanding the carbon footprint of our daily digital lives.
+We sought to create a solution that would be both simple and effective in raising awareness about the issue.
+Additionally, we developed a mobile application to help people assess their digital footprint and provide suggestions for reducing it.
+We also explored other problems of the digital era, and we hope the digital waste reduction and other targets for a new digital era would inspire the creation of a new SDG 18.

 Winners of the first EuroTeQ Collider 2022 at the European Level

-We are delighted to announce that our TUM team Advan.ce was able to convince the jury members on the European Level.
+We are delighted to announce that our TUM team, Advan.ce, was able to convince the jury members at the European Level.
 Their outstanding efforts and work make them the overall winners of the EuroTeQ Collider in the category Consumption.

 These were the challenges of the summer semester 2022